 Will I Need to Have my Uterus Removed if I Have Endometriosis?

-If over-the-counter pain relief medication is not sufficient, there are less drastic options to consider prior to uterus removal.
+One of the first options to consider is over-the-counter pain relief medication.
+If this is not sufficient, there are less drastic options to consider prior to uterus removal.
 Hormonal therapy is a temporary solution, reducing, or preventing normal menstruation from occurring.
 This will also render a patient infertile; however it will not be permanent.
 There are also less invasive surgical techniques, such as laparoscopy, which can alleviate the symptoms of endometriosis, without impacting on fertility.
 Unfortunately this type of surgery may only provide short-term relief as the endometrial deposits do sometimes reform.

-In conclusion, a hysterectomy is certainly one option.
-There will be no recurrence and immediate relief from symptoms.
+Undergoing an hysterectomy is a valid and effective management strategy for some women with endometriosis.
+There will be no recurrence of the condition and immediate relief from symptoms.
 However, it is an option best suited to women who are past child-bearing age, with symptoms that cannot be managed by alternative means.

 - Ryan, J, et al. “Impact of a Premature Menopause on Cognitive Function in Later Life.”
 BJOG, vol. 121, no. 13, Dec.
 2014, pp. 1729–1739., doi:10.1111/1471-0528.12828.